Lecturer in French Studies

 B.A., Washington University in St. Louis

-Outside the classroom, Jensen loves to cook, travel, ski and hang out with her very old, very tiny dog.
+Outside the classroom Jensen can be seen on long runs around Northampton.
+She also loves to cook, travel, ski, and spend time with my very old, very tiny dog.